-Do You Cook It Covered or Uncovered
+Do You Cook It Covered or Uncovered?

 In my professional opinion, it should always be uncovered so that the outside of the roast can form a caramelized crust further enhancing the flavor.
-With that being said, you can cover it with foil after you’ve done your initial 25 minutes roast at 475° uncovered.
+With that being said, you can cover it with foil after you’ve done your initial 30 minutes roast at 450° uncovered.

-Can You Cut Steaks From a Ribeye Roast
+Can You Cut Steaks from a Ribeye Roast?

 You can cut raw or cooked steaks from it.
 If you slice it raw you will get a bone-in ribeye, and if you slice it after it’s cooked, you will get prime rib.

 How to Reheat: While I never recommend reheating a hunk of beef I do realize you may not be able to eat it all.
-Slice the roast into desired portions and add it a large sauté or roasting pan or with about a 1 cup of beef stock, covered in foil and cooked in the oven at 400° for 10 to 12 minutes.
+Slice the roast into desired portions and add it to a large sauté or roasting pan or with about 1 cup of beef stock, covered in foil and cooked in the oven at 400° for 10 to 12 minutes.
 Reheating your steak will 100% cause it to increase in internal temperature most likely past medium and into medium-well.

 More Beef Recipes